MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-yaml.md

 ## Next steps

-You've just learned the basics of using YAML to create and run an Azure Pipelines build process.
+You've just learned the basics of using YAML to create and run an Azure Pipelines build pipeline.
 This pipeline automatically builds and validates whatever code is checked in by your team.
 Now you're ready to configure your CI pipeline for the [programming language you're using](index.md).